ElliottTaguchi/ElliottTaguchi/README.md

 🧪 Bachelor's degree in Pharmacy

-🧬 Part of the Center for Pharmaceutical Data Science (CPDSE)
+🧬 Part of the Data Science for Drug Design group (DSDD-UCPH)

 🧠 Research interests:
 - Protein-protein interactions (PPIs)